dihardmg/dihardmg.github.io/_posts/2017-11-02-understand-how-why-add-idempotent-requests-api.md

 {% endhighlight %}

-As you can imagine, just like with bidding, designing APIs whose consumers can do actual money transcations are quite important to be very safe from various failures, especially where the sending or the receiving party cannot process the request/response fully.
+As you can imagine, just like with bidding, designing APIs whose consumers can do actual money transactions are quite important to be very safe from various failures, especially where the sending or the receiving party cannot process the request/response fully.